 A. Skin Protection

 As skin must be protected from hazardous liquids, gases and vapors, proper basic attire is essential in the laboratory.
 Long hair should be pulled back and secured and loose clothing (sleeves, bulky pants or skirts) avoided to prevent accidental contact with chemicals or open flames.
-Bare feet, sandals and open-toed or perforated shoes such as Crocs are not permitted in any laboratory.
-Short pants and short skirts are not permitted unless covered by a lab coat.
-Long pants should be worn to cover skin that could be exposed during a spill.
+Shoes with closed-toed and heel covering must be worn by all individuals occupying laboratory area.
+Full-length pants are required to cover all skin that could be exposed during a spill.

-Lab coats are strongly encouraged as routine equipment for all laboratory workers.
+Lab coats are routine equipment for all laboratory workers.
 Remember that lab coats should be worn to protect employees against both chemical and biological hazards.
 Working in a biosafety level 1 laboratory does not excuse an employee from wearing a lab coat.
+Lab coats are required when working with radioactive materials, hazardous chemicals and biologicals.
+The laboratory coats must be appropriately sized for the individual and be buttoned to their full length.
+Laboratory coat sleeves must be of a sufficient length to prevent skin exposure while

+wearing gloves.

+Flame resistant laboratory coats are recommended when working with pyrophoric materials or large

+amounts (greater than four (4) liters) of flammable liquids.
+It is recommended that cotton (or

+other non-synthetic material) clothing be worn during these procedures to minimize injury in the

+case of a fire emergency.

-It is the responsibility of the employer to purchase and wash lab coats for employees who request them or are required to wear them.
+It is the responsibility of the employer to purchase lab coats and provide laundry service for employees.
 Lab coats cannot be taken home for laundering.
-Lab coats are required when working with radioactive materials, biologically-derived toxins, Biosafety Level II and III (BSL-2, BSL-3) organisms, carcinogens, reproductive toxins, substances which have a high degree of acute toxicity, and any substance on the OSHA PEL list carrying a "skin" notation.
-See Appendix H for chemical listings.
-Lab coats cannot be assumed to provide complete protection against all agents, but will provide an extra layer that can be removed if accidentally contaminated, buying time for the researcher to get to the emergency shower and minimize direct skin contact.
-Lab aprons impervious to liquids should be used for strong acids and bases.

 Gloves made of appropriate material are required to protect the hands and arms from thermal burns, cuts, or chemical exposure that may result in absorption through the skin or reaction on the surface of the skin.
 Gloves are also required when working with particularly hazardous substances where possible transfer from hand to mouth must be avoided.
 Thus gloves are required for work involving pure or concentrated solutions of select carcinogens, reproductive toxins, substances which have a high degree of acute toxicity, strong acids and bases, and any substance on the OSHA PEL list carrying a "skin" notation.